ikorb/tapecart/doc/ProgRef.md

 is accomplished by sending a bit sequence using the write and motor lines, which is detailed in the "Streaming mode" section below.

-To ensure that the user can always the initial program again, the tapecart needs to detect if the C64 is reset and return to streaming mode.
+To ensure that the user can always run the initial program again, the tapecart needs to detect if the C64 is reset and return to streaming mode.
 It does this by monitoring the motor line: If at any point in the Fastload or Command modes the motor line becomes active, it